gjc129/android-rest-client-template-master/README.md

 The following **required** functionality is completed:

+- [x] User can sign in to Twitter using OAuth login
+- [x] User can view tweets from their home timeline
+- [x] User is displayed the username, name, and body for each tweet
+- [x] User is displayed the relative timestamp for each tweet "8m", "7h"
+- [x] User can refresh tweets timeline by pulling down to refresh
 - [x] User can **compose and post a new tweet**
   - [x] User can click a “Compose” icon in the Action Bar on the top right
   - [x] User can then enter a new tweet and post this to twitter